2024Pekala/Alexander-Pekala/_posts/2021-02-12-Review-one.md

  ![Project Picture](https://2024Pekala.github.io/Alexander-Pekala/images/MGGData.png)

  I have found that _MGG_ is not as mobile-friendly as it is with desktop users.
 The interface on a mobile browser tends to run smaller.
 Not all the words fit within screen limits; this allows a user to have a tough time working with the map.
 As you can see in the photo above, the interface on a desktop computer vs. the photo below is an image taken from a mobile device perspective.
+In order to maximize potential of mobile users, the program may consider being able to zoom out.

   ![Project Picture](https://2024Pekala.github.io/Alexander-Pekala/images/MobileMapMGG.png)